containers/podman-desktop-extension-ai-lab/README.md

 ### Cleaning up resources

-We'll be adding a way in AI Lab to let a user cleanup the environment: see issue https://github.com/containers/podman-desktop-extension-ai-lab/issues/469.
+We'll be adding a way to let a user cleanup their environment: see issue https://github.com/containers/podman-desktop-extension-ai-lab/issues/469.
 For the time being, please consider the following actions:
 1. Remove the extension from Podman Desktop, from the Settings > Extensions
 2. Remove the running playground environments from the list of Pods